WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod05/0501-Implement IPAM.md

 8. On the **Confirm the Settings** page, select **Apply**.
 Provisioning will take a few moments to complete.

-   > **Note:** If provisioning fails with a Windows Internal Database error, open **Services.msc** and restart the Windows Internal Database service.
-Then repeat steps 3 through 8.
+   > **Note:** If provisioning fails with a Windows Internal Database error, open **Services.msc**, restart the Windows Internal Database service, and then repeat steps 3 through 8.

 9. When provisioning completes, select **Close**.